 - Wei C., (New York City), July 2017

-"I joined one of Cassandra's 10-day group tours and had an absolutely amazing time and I can't say enough good things about the trip.
-As I'm vegan and haven't used my Spanish since college, I had concerns about visiting Cuba alone but Cassandra speaks Spanish fluently and ensured we enjoyed vegan meals in every city, which gave me great peace of mind.
+"I joined one of EscapingNYs 10-day group tours to Cuba and had an absolutely amazing time and I can't say enough good things about the trip.
 I went snorkeling in and cycling around the Bay of Pigs, admired colonial architecture in Havana, Cienfuegos and Trinidad, and met many genuinely, lovely open-hearted people in every city.
 I so much enjoyed meeting a variety of Cubans from different walks of life to learn about their daily life and culture."

 - Susan, New York City, February, 2017